ElinaZoldnere/ElinaZoldnere/README.md

 I’m an electrical engineer now interested in coding, development, and IT.
 I'm looking forward to back-end development and have an additional interest in blockchains and Web3 technologies.
 Anyway, I feel I need some solid basics first.

-So currently I am learning:
+Currently I am learning:
   - *'CS50's Introduction to Computer Science'* by HarvardX (C language)
   - *'Learn Git & GitHub'* by Codecademy
+  - *'Introduction to Blockchain and Crypto'* by Codecademy

  Since July I have accomplished:
   - *'Introduction to Programming (2 weeks)'* by Codelex (Typescript)